kaseyb002/iOS-Architecture/Networking.md

 }
 ```

-And here's how it looks back up in the `ViewController`:
+And here's how that looks back up in the `ViewController`:

 ```swift
 final class SearchVC: UIViewController {